Editing

 Key Insights

-- A Premiere Pro project contains multiple sequences with different settings.
+- Premiere Pro allows multiple sequences with different settings.

-- Targeting affects clips already on the timeline for edits.
+- Targeting affects clips already on the timeline.

-- Utilize the trim window for precise adjustments between clips.
+- The trim window allows for fine-tuning edits between clips.

 - Source record style editing can be approximated in Premiere Pro.